Kong/docs.konghq.com/src/deck/guides/environment-variables.md

 Create environment variables with the `DECK_` prefix and reference them as `{%raw%}${{ env "DECK_*" }}{%endraw%}` in your state file.

-The following example demonstrates how to apply an apiKey stored in an environment variable.
+The following example demonstrates how to apply an API key stored in an environment variable.
 You can use this method for any sensitive content.

 1. Create an environment variable: